 - demonstrate advanced knowledge and understanding of the biology of vectors and intermediate hosts of human pathogens together with methods for their control

-- describe the biology, pathogenesis and diagnosis of parasitic infections in humans and relate these to human health and disease control strategies
+- describe the biology, life cycles, pathogenesis and diagnosis of parasitic infections in humans and relate these to human health and disease control strategies

-- demonstrate a range of specialised technical and analytical skills relevant to vectors and vector-borne diseases
+- demonstrate a range of specialised technical and analytical skills relevant to vectors and vector borne diseases, e.g. sampling, identification dissection, diagnostics, experimental design, data analysis, control technologies and strategies

-- design and carry out a research project on biology or control of disease vectors, analyse and interpret the results and prepare a report including a critical literature review
+- design and carry out a small research project on the biology or control of disease vectors, analyse and interpret the results and prepare a written report including a critical literature review

-- design, undertake and evaluate vector control interventions, and show written and verbal competence in communicating scientific information
+- show competence, both written and verbal, in communicating scientific information and findings

 The below structure outlines the proposed modules for this programme.
 Module specifications provide full details about the aims and objectives of each module, what you will study and how the module is assessed.

-There is a one-week orientation period that includes an introduction to studying at the School, sessions on key computing and study skills and an introduction to major groups of pathogens, followed by three compulsory core modules:
+There is a one-week orientation period that includes an introduction to studying at LSHTMl, sessions on key computing and study skills and an introduction to major groups of pathogens, followed by two compulsory core modules:

 - Parasitology & Entomology